St. Martin’s Press | 2016

 I took a break from this series in order to catch up on some books that I owed reviews on, but since I was given the final book in the series through Netgalley, I’m back on the Charley Davidson bike, as it were.
 And I’m going to ride this son-of-a-bitch right to the finish line.

 The ending of #8 was a little bit of a cliffhanger, but more than that it was just a bummer.
 Actually, the whole book was a bit of a bummer for me.
 I didn’t like how different it felt to everything else the series had been up to that point.
 It was a little heavier, a little too lovesick-romantic – just a little much all around, with not enough levity.
-It was like the series lost its way a little bit.
+It was like the series lost its way.

 I’m happy to report, however, that #9 is a clear swing back around to Classic Charley.
 Only this time she has no idea who she is.
 She’s living a “just the essentials” kind of life as a waitress named Janey.
 She’s trying to figure out who she is, where her people are – she must have people, she has a wedding ring on after all!
 But she’s also just living her life without too much pressure.

 What she doesn’t know is that her people have already found her.
 The gang are letting her persist in her amnesia because it’s safer this way after the events of the last book.
 But also because she’s happier in this new life she’s built in Sleepy Hollow.
 As Angel points out, Charley needed a fucking break from everything.

 Cookie is working as a waitress at the diner with Charley/Janey.
 Uncle Bob stops by to check in regularly.
 As does Garrett and Osh.
 Charley is still seeing spirits, and Angel is there to help as she pulls her typical hijinks when she suspects something is afoot around her.
 Charley’s instincts really start firing when she literally sees smoke coming off of a very angry Reyes, who is the new cook at the diner.